 As I walked among those old graves, I reminded myself of the wonderful individuals from our own Beth Torah family buried in the Congregation Beth Torah section at Mt.
 Moriah.
 I remembered the first person buried in our section.
 His granddaughter just celebrated her Bat Mitzvah in Israel.
 I remembered a wonderful lady who loved to sing.
 She has a fund in her honor at Beth Torah.
 I remembered a fabulous couple that stood with me on Masada during my first trip to Israel.
 I remembered a remarkable young man I knew since his birth.
 I see his parents every week at Beth Torah.

 Although our cemetery is young and small, I have fabulous memories of wonderful members of our congregation.
 We have just celebrated some of our great holidays.
 If you have a chance, go visit our section at Mt.
 Moriah cemetery.
 Remember some of our history.
 We have had a great many of our members pre-purchase cemetery space for themselves or for their entire family.
-If you are interested in learning more about our special section, please call me at (913) 383-2586, or Jack Feldman at the Beth Torah office at (913) 498-2212.
+If you are interested in learning more about our special section, please call me at (913) 383-2586, or the Beth Torah office at (913) 498-2212.

 Dr. Michael Blum